History of Colorado: European exploration

 In 1846 the United States went to war with Mexico.
 Mexico's defeat forced the nation to relinquish its northern territories by the Treaty of Guadalupe Hidalgo in 1848.
 This opened the Southern Rocky Mountains to American settlement, including what is now the lower portion of Colorado.
 The newly gained land was divided into the Territory of New Mexico and the Territory of Utah, both organized in 1850, and the Territory of Kansas and the Territory of Nebraska, organized in 1854.
-Most settlers avoided the rugged Rocky Mountains and headed for Oregon, the Deseret, or California, usually following the North Platte River and the Sweetwater River to South Pass in what is now Wyoming.

 On April 9, 1851, Hispanic settlers from Taos, New Mexico, settled the village of San Luis de la Culebra, then in the New Mexico Territory, but now Colorado's first permanent European settlement.

+The 1851 Treaty of Fort Laramie formed a basis for relations with the local Arapaho and Cheyenne tribes.
+However the immigrants did not respect the terms of treaty, treated natives unjustly, and directly provoked native people which lead to tensions.